OVERVIEW

-Continuously emerging in the list of the top ten countries with the highest quality of life in the world, Canada is also the second most educated country in the world, where more than half of its residents possess a college degree and education is compulsory until the age of 16 to 18 years.
-Hence, Canada is a major competitor in the industry of higher education.
+Continuously emerging in the list of the top ten countries with the highest quality of life in the world, Canada is also the second most educated country in the world, where more than half of its residents possess a college degree.
+Education is compulsory until the age of 16 to 18 years.
+Hence, Canada is a major competitor in higher education.

-And very important, Canada offers a high-quality education.
-Many universities and colleges in Canada are recognised in the rankings worldwide.
-The degree you obtain at a university or college in Canada is also acknowledged globally, so studying in Canada will most definitely boost your curriculum as well as your chances of getting a good job in or outside Canada.
+Canadian universities and colleges are globally recognized, and the degree you obtain is acknowledged worldwide.
+This will boost your chances of getting a good job in or outside Canada.

 MBA